Favicon HTML Code

 • favicon.ico — place in root for legacy browser fallback

 Our favicon converter and favicon generator create all of these files automatically in a single ZIP download.
+After adding your favicon, use our favicon checker and tester to verify everything is set up correctly.

 Understanding the HTML Tags